 Point Symbols (or icons, or markers) can be added as sprites to any point data, or as label backgrounds.
 In our basemaps they are most commonly seen as the shield/rectangle backing for road numbers.

-JPG and PNG format can be imported, but PNG is preferable because you can use the transparent setting.
-A non-rectangular JPG symbol will have a white box around it.
-Regardless, the generated sprite file will be translated to PNG format.
+Only PNG format can be imported.
+In part this is because of the transparency option – A non-rectangular JPG symbol will have a white box around it.
 In this sample (from the Children’s Map), png is on the left and jpg on the right:

 Here is a picture symbol I built to feature railroad stations on a custom copy of the Light Gray Canvas basemap: